 Although the University’s Office of Admissions may grant the student a certain number of semester hours of transfer credit for work completed in another social work program, the assistant dean for undergraduate programs in the Steve Hicks School of Social Work determines whether this coursework may be counted toward fulfillment of the Bachelor of Social Work degree requirements.
 Students who wish to use transfer credit to meet degree requirements should submit a course syllabus, assignments, and the titles and names of authors of textbooks to the assistant dean for undergraduate programs for evaluation.

 Students may also seek transfer credit for coursework they complete at another institution after enrolling at the University.
-In this case the student should submit a transcript from the other institution to the University’s Office of Admissions and a syllabus, course assignments, and information about textbooks to the Steve Hicks School of Social Work’s assistant dean for undergraduate programs.
+In this case the student should submit a transcript from the other institution to the University’s Office of Admissions.

 General Information provides information about registration, adding and dropping courses, transfer from one division of the University to another, and auditing a course.
 Published before registration each semester and summer session, the Course Schedule includes registration instructions, advising locations, and the times, places, and instructors of classes.
 The Course Schedule and General Information are published on the Office of the Registrar’s website.